How to plan for Successful Succession

 Succession should be treated with the same importance as growth strategies and strategic business planning; creating a clear, defined vision that ensures a smooth transition between leaders, both for the business and for stakeholders.

 It is never too early to start planning your business succession.
-Plans can be adapted, changed and refocussed, but they are essential in providing structure and support to your decision making.
+Plans can be adapted, changed and refocused, but they are essential in providing structure and support to your decision making.

 For some entrepreneurial business owners, however, succession planning can present a challenge when planning to pass on their business or exit.